petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-existing-vmss.md

 ### [Template](#tab/template)

-To roll-back changes from Trusted launch to previous known good configuration, set `securityProfile` to **Standard** as shown.
+To roll back changes from Trusted launch to previous known good configuration, set `securityProfile` to **Standard** as shown.
 Optionally, you can also revert other parameter changes - OS image, VM size, and repeat steps 5-8 described with [Enable Trusted launch on existing scale set](#enable-trusted-launch-on-existing-scale-set-uniform)

 ```json
 "securityProfile": {